 8. Insect and Pest Repellant

 Coffee contains compounds that are poisonous to many insects.
-These compounds are natural defenses which the coffee plant has evolved to protect it against being eaten by bugs.
+These compounds are natural defenses that the coffee plant has evolved to protect it against being eaten by bugs.

-Coffee ground will deter all kinds of flies, beetles, slugs and snails.
+The coffee ground will deter all kinds of flies, beetles, slugs, and snails.

 You can leave a small dish of grounds wherever you want to repel the little annoyances.
 Even better yet, just sprinkle the grounds on the ground and in areas you want to be beastie-free.